Malik Shakeel Awan: Candidate as a Member of the National Assembly of Pakistan (2010–2018)

 He was elected to the National Assembly of Pakistan from Constituency NA-55 (Rawalpindi-VI) as a candidate of Pakistan Muslim League (N) (PML-N) in by-polls held in February 2010.
 He received 63,888 votes and defeated Sheikh Rasheed Ahmad.

 He ran for the seat of the National Assembly from Constituency NA-55 (Rawalpindi-VI) as a candidate of PML-N in the 2013 Pakistani general election but was unsuccessful.
 He received 75,306 votes and lost the seat to Sheikh Rasheed Ahmad.
-Awan is also know as to doing work in his constituency, without being a Member of The National Assembly of Pakistan.
+Awan is also known for doing work in his constituency, without being a Member of The National Assembly of Pakistan.

 Candidate as a Member of the Provincial Assembly of Punjab (2018–present)

 He ran for the seat of the Provincial Assembly of the Punjab from constituency PP-18 (Rawalpindi- XIII) as a candidate of PML-N in the 2018 general election.
 He received 33,114 votes but was unsuccessful and lost the seat to Ejaz Khan by 10,907 votes.
 Reportedly, the election results were delayed for two hours and as of 18 September 2022 the results still remain disputed.